Jadquir/UnitedAdobeEditor/README.md

 # Contribution
  If you want to contribute to this project.
 Please use the **development** branch.
- If you want to add or update Adobe App configs go [Here](https://github.com/Jadquir/UnitedAdobeEditor/blob/master/UnitedAdobeEditor/Components/Classes/SplashScreenData/Main.cs "Here")
+ If you want to add or update Adobe App configs go [Here](https://github.com/Jadquir/UnitedAdobeEditor/blob/master/UnitedAdobeEditor/Components/Classes/SplashScreenData/Main.cs "Here").

  It's been a while since I coded this app so I know the code is kind of spaghetti.

 # Download